Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Day 14

-Eastern Newfoundland
+Northeastern Newfoundland

 The Warmest Welcome

-The east coast of Newfoundland is known for the dozens of vibrant villages that color its rugged shores.
+The northeast coast of Newfoundland is known for the dozens of vibrant villages that color its rugged shores.
 We’ll find harbor in one of these communities to truly experience the generosity and flavor of the most easterly province in Canada.

 Photographers will exhaust their SD cards and batteries in an attempt to capture the ominous mood, jagged coastlines, secluded island communities and pulse that is exclusive to The Rock.